Choose Your Agent: Tradeoffs in Adopting AI Advisors, Coaches, and Delegates in Multi-Party Negotiation: Additional Analysis

 \subsubsection{Results}

 Table~\ref{tab:model_a_results} presents the results of this continuous analysis.

 \textbf{Peer Usage Effects.} The results did not show significant interaction effects between peer usage and condition.
 The slope for peer usage in the Delegate condition (the reference category) was not significantly different from zero ($\beta = 0.004, p = 0.443$).
 Furthermore, the interaction terms for Advisor and Coach were also non-significant ($p > 0.8$), indicating that the relationship between peer usage frequency and individual surplus did not differ meaningfully across modalities.
-This suggests that simply increasing the \textit{frequency} of peer AI proposals does not linearly increase a non-user's surplus; rather, the benefit likely stems from the binary presence of high-quality AI offers in the market (as captured by the categorical analysis in Section 4.2).
+This suggests that simply increasing the \textit{frequency} of peer AI proposals does not linearly increase a non-user's surplus; rather, the benefit likely stems from the binary presence of high-quality AI offers in the market.

 \textbf{Own Usage Effects.} Regarding \textit{Own Proposal Usage}, we found a negative but non-significant coefficient ($\beta = -0.003, p = 0.149$).
-This implies that increasing one's own reliance on AI for generating proposals did not yield a linear increase in surplus, consistent with the "Skill Amplifier" findings where benefits were concentrated among high-performing users rather than being a function of usage frequency alone.
+This implies that increasing one's own reliance on AI for generating proposals did not yield a linear increase in surplus.
+Together, these results are consistent with the mechanism analysis in Section~\ref{sec:mechanism}: the Delegate welfare advantage is driven by the \emph{quality} of each AI-assisted action (preserved by the absence of human modification) rather than by higher AI uptake rates.